whispir/api/source/includes/_templates.md

 }
 ```

-> The sample code above will create a simple SMS only message template within the default workspace.<br/><br/>
+> > The sample code above will create a simple SMS only message template within the default workspace.<br/><br/>
-The expected response to this call is an HTTP 201 - Created.
+The expected response to this call is an **HTTP 201 - Created**.

 To create a new message template, you can use the `/templates` endpoint.